cylc/cylc-admin/docs/feb2020-workshop-agenda.md

   - make sure we all know how to get the full system up and running
   - what still needs improving?
   - potential problems? (remote spawning, scaling, load balancing?)
+  - support for CLI via the UI Server (e.g for task communication)

 - Hub:
   - access to other users' workflows